hans/lwt/docs/install.md

 8. You may install the LWT demo database, or define the first language you want to learn.

 If you want to use LWT again, just do step 7.

+## Dependency management with Composer
+If you have a technical knowledge of how Composer works for dependency management, you may consider using Composer.
+It is *required for contributors only*, but advanced users may want to use it as well.
+The official repository is at https://packagist.org/packages/hugofara/lwt.

 ## Run in [Docker](https://docs.docker.com/get-docker/)
 This repository contains docker-compose file to accomodate running LWT in a docker container.